 Mt.
 Riley is the highest point on the Haines Peninsula.
-It is a strenuous day hike through mostly temperate rain forest.
+It is a strenuous day hike through a mostly temperate rain forest.
 It has a gorgeous summit and several viewpoints throughout the hike.

 Your adventure begins at the pier where you will meet your professional hiking guide.
 After a narrated drive through the historic Fort Seward, we'll continue on for about 15 minutes along the Haines Peninsula to the trailhead for Mt.
 Riley.
 Along the way, your guide will tell you about the history and geography of Haines.
 It is a beautiful drive with many scenic photo opportunities.